StackOps/python-automationclient/README.rst

                             Defaults to env[AUTOMATION_ENDPOINT_TYPE] or
                             publicURL.
       --os-automation-api-version <automation-api-ver>
-                            Accepts 1 or 2,defaults to
+                            Accepts 1.1 or 2,defaults to
                             env[OS_AUTOMATION_API_VERSION].
       --os-cacert <ca-certificate>
                             Specify a CA bundle file to use in verifying a TLS (https) server certificate.
 Defaults to env[OS_CACERT]
+      --insecure            Explicitly allow automationclient to perform
+                            "insecure" TLS (https) requests.
+The server's
+                            certificate will not be verified against any certificate authorities.
+This option should be used with caution.
       --retries <retries>   Number of retries.

     See "automation help COMMAND" for help on a specific command.